crutcher/tapestry-legacy/BlockGraph.md

 To begin to make concrete a block operation graph, we need to collect the concepts already discussed.

+To make it explicit, we're modeling DAGs, directed acyclic graphs; and forbidding loops.

 In any operation graph, it's standard to include *Source* and *Sink* node, to distinguish the observation flow through the graph.
 Any operation or data which cannot be observed directly through *Sink* can be re-written (via fusion, or other operations); and any node which lacks